-modelled.
-Wefor which the interactions were incorrectly predicted between food web the species ied identifWe also species-specific performance to the phylogenetic and functional distance between the focal species and the species pool used to train the models (Figure 3).
+We also analyzed transferability at the species level with comparison of species-specific performance as a function of phylogenetic and functional distance between the focal species and the species pool used to train the models (Figure 3).
 As expected, species with phylogenetically close relatives in the species pool used for calibration were, on average, better predicted than distant relatives (Figure 3a).
 Species-specific performance slightly decreased at low and intermediate phylogenetic distances, and then dropped significantly at large distances.
-Models calibrated and predicted across classes (e.g. mammals to amphibians) had the lowest performance, as expected.
+Models trained and predicted across classes (e.g., mammals to amphibians) had the lowest performance, as expected.
 This situation only occurs with the Northern Québec and Labrador model predicting the other three food webs as there are no amphibians or reptiles in Northern Québec and Labrador.
 Surprisingly, predictive performance remained qualitatively unchanged by functional distance (Figure 3b).
 We also found that interactions of specialist (i.e., species with few interactions) and generalist species (i.e., species with many interactions) were, on average, better predicted than interactions of species of intermediate specialization (Figure 3c).

 Predicting species functional role